Fixed-Polynomial Approximate Spectral Transformations for Preconditioning the Eigenvalue Problem

 Arnoldi's method is often used to compute a few eigenvalues and eigenvectors of large, sparse matrices.
-When the eigenvalues of interest are not dominant or well separated, this method may suffer from slow convergence.
-Spectral transformations are a common acceleration technique that address this issue by introducing a modified eigenvalue problem that is easier to solve.
-This modified problem accentuates the eigenvalues of interest, but requires the solution of a linear system, which is computationally expensive for large-scale problems.
-Furthermore, ensuring the precision of the computed eigenvalues with respect to the original eigenvalue problem requires restrictive accuracy requirements on the solution of each linear system for the modified eigenvalue problem.
+When the eigenvalues of interest are not dominant or well-separated, this method may suffer from slow convergence.
+Spectral transformations are a common acceleration technique that address this issue by introducing a modified eigenvalue problem that is easier to solve than the original.
+This modified problem accentuates the eigenvalues of interest, but requires solving a linear system, which is computationally expensive for large-scale eigenvalue problems.
 This thesis shows how this expense can be reduced through a preconditioning scheme that uses a fixed-polynomial operator to approximate the spectral transformation.
-These operators are computed prior to being used in Arnoldi's method and eliminate the accuracy requirements on the solution of each linear system for the modified eigenvalue problem.
-Three different constructions for a fixed-polynomial operator are derived from some common iterative methods for non-Hermitian linear systems and the numerical behavior of these three operators are compared.
-There are significant computational benefits in precomputing an approximation to a spectral transformation, which become apparent in the discussion of implementation details as well as in the development of accuracy heuristics.
-Numerical experiments demonstrate that this preconditioning scheme is a competitive approach for solving large-scale eigenvalue problems.
-The results illustrate the effectiveness of this technique using several practical eigenvalue problems from science and engineering ranging from hundreds to more than a million unknowns.
+Implementation details and accuracy heuristics for employing a fixed-polynomial operator with Arnoldi's method are discussed.
+The computational results presented indicate that this preconditioning scheme is a promising approach for solving large-scale eigenvalue problems.
+Furthermore, this approach extends the domain of applications for current Arnoldi-based software.
+Future research directions include development of convergence theory, accuracy bounds for computed eigenpairs, and alternative constructions of the fixed-polynomial operator.